 Minecraft 1.20 new blocks: Bamboo, Hanging Signs, and Chiselled Bookshelf

-Minecraft 1.20 will have a new Bamboo wood type, along with the Hanging Signs and Chiselled Bookshelf blocks.
-You can learn more about these new blocks below.
+Minecraft 1.20 will introduce players to a brand new Cherry Blossom wood set and a new Bamboo wood type, along with the Hanging Signs and Chiselled Bookshelf blocks.
+Learn more about these new blocks below.

 However, you can also use Bamboo to craft the new Bamboo Mosaic block, which functions similarly to a plank but has two large rectangles on each face.
 The Bamboo Mosaic block is one of the new options that players have to show their artistic flair in Minecraft 1.20.

 Finally, you can also use Bamboo to create a Raft, which is a Bamboo variant of the boat block.
 The Raft functions identically to the Boat, but it has a new aesthetic that Mojang say should help players feel more adventurous as they explore the world.

 Hanging Signs are another new block type coming in Minecraft 1.20.
 However, they should feel familiar in practice, as Hanging Signs are used like normal Signs to write messages, notes, or otherwise mark things around your world.

 You can craft a Hanging Sign using Stripped Logs and Chains.
 You can then place it in three different ways to create some subtly different variants of the Hanging Sign.